 - Brown butter cookies - the addition of brown butter really makes these pumpkin cookies stand out with that rich and nutty flavor.
 If you've never made brown butter before, it's easy!
-Check out the instructions below.
+Check out these instructions for how to brown butter here.

 - Soft and chewy texture - these cookies are nice and chewy!
 They are not cakey like a lot of pumpkin cookies can be.